 Archers deal consistent damage from safety behind the front line.
 Their skill tree includes Overwatch (attack enemies who move in range) and Rain of Arrows (AoE).
 Positioning archers on high ground gives +15% accuracy.
 They're the most reliable damage dealers since they avoid engagement zones.

 What makes this build work: The synergy between Longbow and turn-based combat creates a gameplay loop that offers reliable performance.
 Core gear like Longbow, Light Armor, Quiver upgrade, Ring of Dexterity amplifies this further.
+See our weapons guide for detailed equipment breakdowns.

 Pros: